Nuitka/Nuitka-website/doc/doc/factory.rst

 Usually, there is a new hotfix every one or two weeks.
-But before a new **Nuitka** release comes out, they might stop for a while, as with the new release being so close wouldn't matter much.
+But before a new **Nuitka** release comes out, they might stop for a while, as with the next release being so close wouldn't matter much.

 For invasive fixes that are critical, they can become release triggers, certainly, if **Nuitka Commercial** customers with priority support are